NeedsAUsername/laundromat-website/README.md

-This projects aim to develop a functional website for laundromat owners.
+This projects aim to develop a functional website for laundromat owners with a delivery and/or drop-off service.